 There are plenty of excellent Chinese restaurants in London, and if you know me, you’ll know that I avoid chains whenever I can.
 I’ve made an exception for Din Tai Fung.
 It’s a chain with limited locations, and their London location is one of their most recent.
 They’ve been in Covent Garden since the autumn of 2018.
 I wandered in with my girls one day when we were out in the city, and we were blown away at the quality of the food, the quality of the service, and the quality of the atmosphere.
 Typically you get to choose two out of three at a Chinese place in London (and in China, in my experience), but Din Tai Fung delivers across the board.
 Great food, professional service, and a spacious interior.
 They are best known for their xiao long bao, and I can confirm that they are excellent.
 I also enjoyed the shrimp and pork shaomei and the hot and sour noodle soup.
 This is another place where family-style dining works well, though it can be harder to share the bowls of soup.

 I understand that there are two locations for Steins, but I’ve only been to the one in Richmond.
 The food is excellent, the beer is excellent, and the location is superlative.
 The bratwurst and pretzels are both worth trying, but the weinerschnitzel is my personal favorite.
-The enormous cutlet would be enough on its own, but it’s served atop a mountain of German-style potato salad that is :chefkiss: I’ve long been a fan of German beer, and there’s something to be said about getting a two liter stein the size of your head that’s full to the brim with hefeweizen.
+The enormous cutlet would be enough on its own, but it’s served atop a mountain of German-style potato salad that is :chefkiss: I’ve long been a fan of German beer, and there’s something to be said about getting a full liter stein the size of your head that’s full to the brim with hefeweizen.
 And then the location.
 Stein’s in Richmond is right on the Thames path, a quarter mile from Richmond bridge.
 The seating is all outdoors, so if you’re there on a warm, dry day (and there are plenty of those, contrary to London cliches), it’s one of the best places in the city to sit out and eat and drink until you’re stuffed fuller than my cat.
-It is not family-style, but but it is family-friendly.
+It is not family-style, but it is family-friendly.

 This is a small, family-run Ethiopian place near the Emirates Stadium in North London.
 I’m not sure if there’s any Ethiopian food in the state of Missouri, but there certainly wasn’t any in Springfield when we made the move.
 Which is a shame, because it’s amazing.
 We’ve tried a few Ethiopian places in London, and we’ve settled on Wolkite as our favorite.
 This is 100% a family-style place, and if you aren’t accustomed to Ethiopian food, get ready for a (pleasant) shock.
 I suggest asking your server about the sampler.
 It will come with a huge platter of injera (bread) and vegetables on top.
 Then add some doro wot (chicken), godin tibs (lamb ribs), and whatever else catches your fancy.
 If you want something wild on the beverage front, try a berele of tej, the Ethiopian honey beer.